Lesbian Avengers: Actions

-The Lesbian Avenger Handbook encouraged particular attention to the visual elements of the demonstration, stating that a demonstration “should let people know clearly and quickly who we are and why we are there.
+The Lesbian Avenger Handbook, written by Sarah Schulman, paid particular attention to the visual elements of their demonstrations, stating that a demonstration “should let people know clearly and quickly who we are and why we are there."

-Sometimes their positions seem to change, as well.
-In the early years, the group opposed attempts to legitimize gay marriage, protesting the notion at an Andrew Sullivan book signing in 1995.
+In the early years, the group opposed attempts to legitimize gay marriage, protesting it at an Andrew Sullivan book signing in 1995.

-The New York Lesbian Avengers also developed a Lesbian Avenger Civil Rights Organizing Project.
+The New York Lesbian Avengers also developed the Lesbian Avenger Civil Rights Organizing Project, which focused on grassroots activism, fighting homophobic initiatives, and training activists for the long-term.

-First action: rainbow curriculum
+Rainbow Curriculum

-On their first action (September 9, 1992), the Lesbian Avengers targeted right-wing attempts to suppress a multicultural "Children of the Rainbow" curriculum for elementary schoolchildren.
-Ostensibly under attack for including lesbians and gay men in its lessons about diversity, some activists like Ana Maria Simo charged that opponents, besides being homophobic, also had a racist agenda in battling the multicultural curriculum.

-Meeting in Queens School District 24 where the opposition to the "Rainbow Curriculum" was strongest, they paraded through the neighborhood with an all-lesbian marching band to a local elementary school where they gave out lavender balloons to children and their parents saying "Ask About Lesbian Lives".
+On their first action (September 9, 1992), the Lesbian Avengers targeted right-wing attempts to suppress the multicultural Children of the Rainbow curriculum for elementary schoolchildren.
+Meeting in a Queens school district where the opposition to the Rainbow Curriculum was strongest, they paraded through the neighborhood with an all-lesbian marching band to a local elementary school where they gave out lavender balloons to children and their parents saying "ask about lesbian lives".
 They also wore tee-shirts reading, "I was a lesbian child".

-This first action exemplified the Avenger approach.

-They also demonstrated without permits, refusing to ask for permission to express themselves.
-Organizer Kelly Cogswell later elaborated on this principle during the 1994 International Dyke March, "We ask for a permit; they can say no."
+They also demonstrated without permits.
+Organizer Kelly Cogswell later elaborated on this principle during the 1994 International Dyke March: "We ask for a permit; they can say no."

-Above all, their choice of action reflected their commitment to challenging homophobic stereotypes.
-In this case, some members objected to going anywhere near children since lesbians and gay men had so often been portrayed as child molesters.
-Other members thought that was precisely why their presence was essential.
-And that was the eventual consensus of the group.
+Some members objected to going anywhere near children since lesbians and gay men had often been portrayed as child molesters.
+Other members thought that was precisely why their presence was essential, and this was the eventual consensus of the group.